kwonghung-YIP/setup-istio-multi-primary-diff-network/README.md

 On top of the worker node snapshot, we installed the istio and k9s and this snapshot is ready to clone to control plane

 ## 7. Clone base image to the control plane and work node

+- Clone from snapshot#2 to nodes: cluster1-ctrl-plane, cluster2-ctrl-plane
+- Clone from snapshot#1 to nodes: cluster1-worker-node01, cluster2-worker-node02

 #### 7.1 Change the hostname
 ```bash